15 Anti-Cancer Foods Unknown to Most of Us

-Because at it contains more vitamin C than an orange, you will be happy to have it in your diet.
-Studies show that people with high intake of Vitamin C have the lowest incidence of intestinal cancers, especially when taken in combination with folate.
-It blocks the formation of the carcinogens called nitrosamines in the gut.
+Because it contains more vitamin C than an orange, you will be happy to have it in your diet.
+Studies show that people with a high intake of Vitamin C have the lowest incidence of intestinal cancers, especially when taken in combination with folate.
+It blocks the formation of carcinogens called nitrosamines in the gut.

 A daily intake of 1,000 to 2,000 milligrams of Vitamin C lessens oxidative stress and may provide anti-cancer benefits to your body.
 Seabuckthorn also contains carotenoids, which also prevent cancer.
 If Seabuckthorn is not available or feasible for you to obtain, small papayas contain around 100 grams of vitamin C, so you could opt for those instead.